 What is Cold Brew Coffee?

 Just as its name suggests, cold brew coffee doesn’t use hot water.
 Yet, the brewing method is relatively simple.
-You don’t need to spend excessive amounts of money on a coffee shop’s cold brew when you can make it yourself.
+You don’t need to spend excessive amounts of money on a coffee shop’s cold brew when you can make cold brew coffee yourself.

 Cold brew is an extraction method, not a serving method.

-If you wish to make different cold brew drinks, here’s some really cool and tasty cold brew recipes to try!
+If you wish to make different cold brew drinks, here are some really cool and tasty cold brew recipes to try!
 Or watch Steven from Home Grounds use a variety of methods to make both iced coffee and cold brew in this video:

 What is Iced Coffee?